 Arrival and Departure Airport

-You should fly into and out of Kathmandu International Airport (KTM).
+You should fly into and out of Guatemala City International Airport (GUA).
 Please see the schedule page for the exact pickup and dropoff times for your particular trip.
-You can, if necessary, arrive earlier - we will arrange a pickup for you.
+You can, if wanted or necessary, arrive earlier, and we will arrange a pickup for you.

 Pickup & Drop-off Information